SteeltoeOSS/Documentation/docs/messaging/rabbitmq-intro.md

 By default, retries are disabled. -->

 >IMPORTANT: By default, if retries are disabled and the listener throws an exception, the delivery is retried indefinitely.
-You can modify this behavior in two ways: Set the `DefaultRequeueRejected` property in the container factory to `false` so that zero re-deliveries are attempted or throw a `RabbitRejectAndDontRequeueException` to signal the message should be rejected.
+You can modify this behavior in one of two ways: Set the `DefaultRequeueRejected` property in the container factory to `false` so that zero re-deliveries are attempted, or throw a `RabbitRejectAndDontRequeueException` to signal the message should be rejected.
 The latter is the mechanism used when retries are enabled and the maximum number of delivery attempts is reached.